Far East Broadcasting Company: South Korea

-FEBC owns a number of stations in South Korea, one of them being known as HLAZ.
+FEBC owns a number of stations in South Korea; the main station being HLKX in Seoul.
+Its station in Yeongdong (HLDY) was damaged by wildfires in April 2019.
+The station alone is used to disseminate religious programming to North Korea, where religious broadcasting is strictly forbidden.
+Only sheet music for hymns survived the blazes.

+Being a puritan Christian radio network gives the connotation that FEBC in South Korea has right-wing conservative tendencies.
+For example, in the Special Current Affairs Symposium broadcast on September 10, 2001, professor Kim Dong-gil and others took part and aired content critical of Kim Dae-jung's government of the time.
+Also, former president Chun Doo-hwan, who led a dictatorship in the 1980s, celebrated the fiftieth anniversary of its founding in Korea, at a speech given on May 20, 2006.
+This also coincided with the anniversary of events on May 18, 1980; even after the event was held, posts appeared on FEBC Korea who demanded the removal of sponsorship contracts with the network.

 Indonesia

 YASKI is the name for FEBC in Indonesia.
 It runs a number of stations under the Heartline FM brand.

 Russia

 FEBC Russia runs a number of stations under the Radio Teos brand.

 United Kingdom

 FEBA Radio was established in 1959 in the United Kingdom.

 Northern Mariana Islands

 The FEBC international broadcast station on Saipan in the Commonwealth of the Northern Mariana Islands was established about 1981 and closed in 2011.
 The local radio station, KSAI 936 AM, was on air for 24 years until shutting down on April 30, 2002.
 KSAI was initially established in Saipan by the United States Office of War Information (OWI) in June 1945.

+Ryukyu Islands (Japan)

+There was an FEBC station in Okinawa starting in 1958.
+After the reversion agreement, the station became a commercial operation (Kyokuto Hoso Radio) as religious broadcasters were forbidden under the Law on Special Measures for the Reversion of Okinawa.
+Per a decision taken by the Diet of Japan in 1983, the station shut down in 1984.